nocyber/qnd_kubed/README.md

 The cluster name[-c] and deployment version ids[-v] can be changed independently.

 ##### Redeploying

-You can delete containers and redeploy them on top of the same cluster with the original command you used.*
+You can delete containers and redeploy them on top of the same cluster with the original command you used.
 ```
 (kubectl get deployments)
 (kubectl delete deployment <deplyment name>)
 ```

+---

+## Usage examples:

 ##### Example 1:
 - Name the cluster "[default app name]-cluster".